-Social Media Platform Purposes for 2021
+Social Media Platform Best Practices

 As COVID-19 has shifted every inch of our lives, it has also changed our primary ways of communication.
 B2B brands don’t have conventions and business card exchanges to source leads.
 Brands can’t simply put up a sign at the storefront to bring customers in with their latest promo.
 One thing is consistent across the board: Businesses are finding themselves in need of a digital doorstep that converts.

 Does your brand need to be on social media?
 Absolutely.
 Does your brand need to be on every platform?
 Absolutely not.

 Gone are the days of “Also post to Instagram.”
 Social media platforms have evolved from just pretty pictures, and into entire ecosystems that allow users to consume, engage and purchase — all in the same spot.

 Social media is a complicated layer cake where every ingredient has its own function and its place at the table.
 So, where does your brand fit into the social media machine?
 We’ll go through the best ways to use the most popular platforms for business: Facebook, Instagram, Twitter and LinkedIn.
 (Need to skim?
 CTRL F and search "TLDR")

 With the biggest active user population, Facebook is the largest social media platform that can reach far and wide to get your name out there.
 While some may think of Facebook as the old guard in the toolkit, this mighty platform has big potential when used properly.

 If you feel like you’ve been burned by Facebook in the last 12 months, you’re not alone.
 Organic reach and engagement has drastically reduced to practically zero on content that used to be surefire in the past.
 The problem?
 Less than 10% of your Followers ever actually see your post.
 You read that right.
 If you want the other 90% of the eyeballs, you better be ready to grab your credit card.
 Capitalism, am I right?